Western Michigan vs. Nevada Quick Lane Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 - Western Michigan and its opponents have gone over the current 56.5-point total in seven of 12 games this season.

+- Nevada and its opponents have combined to score more than 56.5 points in seven of 12 games this season.

-- The combined points per game average of the two teams, 67.5, is 11 points greater than Monday's over/under.
+- The combined points per game average of the two teams, 67.5, is 11.0 points above Monday's over/under.

-- This contest's total is 3.5 points greater than the 53 these two squads combine to surrender per game this season.
+- The 53 combined points per game that these two squads have allowed this season are 3.5 fewer than the 56.5 total in this contest.

-- Broncos games this season feature an average total of 61.3 points, a number 4.8 points higher than Monday's over/under.
+- The Broncos and their opponents have scored an average of 61.3 points per game in 2021, 4.8 more than Monday's total.

-- In 2021, games involving the Wolf Pack have averaged a total of 56.8 points, 0.3 more than the set over/under in this contest.
+- The 56.8 PPG average total in Wolf Pack games this season is 0.3 points more than this game's over/under.

 Western Michigan Stats and Trends

-- Western Michigan's games this year have hit the over on six of 12 set point totals (50%).
+- Western Michigan's games this year have eclipsed the over/under six times in 12 opportunities (50%).

-- In games that Western Michigan amasses more than 397.8 yards, the team is 4-4-1 against the spread and 6-3 overall.
+- Western Michigan is 4-4-1 against the spread and 6-3 overall when the team churns out more than 397.8 yards.

-- This year, the Broncos have 15 turnovers, 11 fewer than the Wolf Pack have takeaways (26).
+- The Broncos have turned the ball over 15 times this season, 11 fewer than the Wolf Pack have forced (26).

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.